 NINDS also recognizes that drivers of the complexity of pain may differ within an individual, across the population, differ among various populations, and be impacted by disparities in access to care.
 It is important to recognize needs of underrepresented groups and populations with few socioeconomic resources who have higher rates of chronic pain and co-morbid conditions and receive poorer pain care.
 The National Pain Strategy addresses the need to improve access to care for all people experiencing pain, and especially for those who currently are underserved by the medical community.
 NINDS is committed to broad efforts across biomedical research to address disparities in health care and outcomes, coordinated by our Office of Global Health and Health Disparities (OGHHD) within the Division of Clinical Research, including for pain conditions.

 Progress and innovation depend on new voices and perspectives, and thus, it is essential that new researchers continue to join the field of pain research.
 The NIH Pain Consortium is working with HEAL to enhance the pain clinical research workforce through a multifaceted approach.
 HEAL now supports protected time for several experienced clinical pain researchers to mentor early career stage investigators, as well as diversity funding support to expand the field of pain researchers.
-In addition, HEAL will soon launch an effort that couples nationwide training and career development opportunities for early-stage investigators with a nationwide networking platform and opportunities for pain researchers to interact and learn from one another. now available to view at the NIH Pain Consortium Website..
+In addition, HEAL will soon launch an effort that couples nationwide training and career development opportunities for early-stage investigators with a nationwide networking platform and opportunities for pain researchers to interact and learn from one another.
+The goal of these and other ongoing efforts is to create an enduring pipeline of highly trained pain researchers to meet NIH’s goals to improve pain management and develop effective non-opioid treatment options for pain conditions.
 To aid in the understanding of the NIH funding process and provide the opportunity for potential grantees to have their questions answered, the NIH Pain Consortium hosts a webinar series to provide the pain community with information on funding opportunities and resources provided by the NIH.
-All webinars are
+All webinars are now available to view at the NIH Pain Consortium Website.

 Throughout the month of September and beyond, it is important to remember that the dual crises of untreated pain and opioid use disorder and overdose are still with us.
 Every day in September and throughout the year, we in the NIH pain research community are striving to develop more effective treatments for the millions of Americans who suffer from chronic pain and other pain conditions.
 With strengthened attention to the multitude of factors that influence how individuals experience pain and through engagement with the pain community, we are hopeful for the progress we can achieve.